Felixstowe branch line: London and North Eastern Railway (1923–1947)

 In 1923 the Great Eastern Railway became a part of the new London and North Eastern Railway (LNER).
 Passenger traffic regained its pre-war volumes; Derby Road station being especially popular as it connected with the Ipswich tram system and many extra trains started there.
-In 1938 the LNER received new powers to double the line from Westerfield to Felixstowe Town and enlarge the station there.
+The LNER received new powers in the London and North Eastern Railway Act 1938 (1 & 2 Geo.
+6. liii) to double the line from Westerfield to Felixstowe Town and enlarge the station there.
 While an additional platform was provided at Felixstowe in 1939, the second track along the branch again failed to materialise due to the outbreak of World War II.

 Fewer through trains were run from London than before World War I, but from 1929 until 1939 there was a regular 'Eastern Belle' Pullman service.
 This train had been operating as the 'Clacton Pullman' but in 1929 was rescheduled to run from London to different LNER resorts in East Anglia resorts each weekday, which resulted in it coming to Felixstowe once a fortnight.
 It left Liverpool Street at 11:00, took less than two hours to reach Felixstowe, and returned at 19:35.
 The fare was 5 shillings.

 In World War II Felixstowe once again became restricted area.
 From September 1940 an armoured train with a 12 in Howitzer was stationed on the line with a modified Class F4 locomotive to power it.
 The gun was one of two with the other being allocated Wrabness Station and part of the 27th Army Field Regiment (although by October the 9th Super-Heavy Battery Royal Artillery.
 The unit was initially based at Derby Road (and the headquarters function remained there) but the gun soon moved to Orwell.
 It patrolled lines in the area and sidings were provided for it at Levington Bridge and Trimley.
 Some of the crew was at one point billeted in the waiting room at Orwell, as well as various converted rail vehicles.
 A gun shed was built in 1941 and still exists at Levington and the top part of the building used to slide back to allow the gun to fire.

 The three LNER C14 Class locomotives that were based at Felixstowe (numbers 6123, 6128 and 6130) were put into store at Westerfield for most of the year so that traffic could be concentrated into heavier trains behind larger locomotives.
 Passenger trains were withdrawn from Felixstowe Pier; it was reopened on 3 June 1946.